stemmlerjs/khalilstemmler.com/source/about/index.md

 # Core Competencies

-I know a lot of different languages and frameworks (I'm always learning a new one), but I think that it's more important to talk about what core software development skills I have and less about the actual choice of language because I can pick up new languages and frameworks without a problem.
+I consider myself a JavaScript specialist with a very strong background in computer networking and databases.

-Mention how I specialize in JavaScript.
+I know a lot of different languages and frameworks (I'm always learning a new one), but I prefer to talk about core software development skills because I can pick up new languages and frameworks without a problem.

-Having built my own tech startup, I have a deep understanding of a modern application development.
+Having built my own startup, I have a deep understanding of a modern application development.
 I have professional experience designing applications from concept to inception.
 I'm highly knowledgeable in areas such as:

-- software development design patterns
+- Software development design patterns
-- templating & routing
+- Templating & routing
 - API Design patterns
-- security principles
+- Security principles
-- product life-cycle
+- Product life-cycle
 - UI/UX design
-- project management and collaboration with Git and Asana
+- Project management and collaboration with Git and Asana
-- continuous integration tools
+- Continuous integration tools
 - SQL, data modeling and design

-Additionally, because I completed a degree in Internet Communications Technology, I also feel very
+Additionally, because I completed a degree in Internet Communications Technology, I have these skills:

 • Deep understanding of TCP/IP
-• DevOps tooling
+• Web and app server configuration
 • Experience pen-testing with TCPDump, Wireshark and NMap
 • Strong Linux networking stack understanding; experience with IPtables and Conntrack
 • Cisco IOS, Juniper JunOS